awsdocs/amazon-cloudfront-developer-guide/doc_source/DefaultRootObject.md

 # Specifying a Default Root Object<a name="DefaultRootObject"></a>

-You can configure CloudFront to return a specific object \(the default root object\) when a user requests the root URL for your web distribution instead of requesting an object in your distribution\.
+You can configure CloudFront to return a specific object \(the default root object\) when a user requests the root URL for your distribution instead of requesting an object in your distribution\.
 Specifying a default root object lets you avoid exposing the contents of your distribution\.

 **Topics**
 + [How to Specify a Default Root Object](#DefaultRootObjectHowToDefine)